wwermager/aws-cdk-with-custom-constructs/README.md

 # CDK Example Consuming and Building Custom Constructs

-This is an example CDK app for the purposes of demonstrating how to write, consume, and deploy custom constructs.
+This is an example AWS CDK app for the purposes of demonstrating how to write, consume, and deploy custom constructs.
-Additionally, this example is to highlight the power of the abstractions provided by the CDK, allowing us to deploy complex architecture with minimal effort in our infrastructure stacks.
+Additionally, this example highlights the power of the abstractions provided by the CDK, allowing us to deploy complex architecture with minimal effort in our infrastructure stacks.

 ## Architecture